The Grow Wild Team

 Board Member

 Krisy moved to Big Sky the fall of 1993, working for dude ranches and outfitters, including Lone Mountain Ranch for over twenty years.
 It is here that she met her husband, Scott, and the rest is history.
 With their two kids, Chloe and Gus, dogs, cats and horses, they enjoy a busy and fulfilling life hiking, nordic skiing, riding horses and pulling weeds all along the way.
 A passionate volunteer, Krisy lends her talent and time to the Montana Wilderness Association, Habitat for Humanity, Windhorse Equine Learning and various other groups.
-Although she went to school for elementary education, her passion for wildlife biology and love for the native grasses and flowers of Montana has led her to join the board of the Alliance.
+Although she went to school for elementary education, her passion for wildlife biology and love for the native grasses and flowers of Montana has led her to join the Grow Wild board.

 2023